patilshrinivas078/ade-extraction-qlora/README.md

-# Clinical Adverse-Drug-Event (ADE) Extraction — QLoRA Fine-Tuning
+# QLoRA Fine-Tuning for Clinical Adverse Drug Event (ADE) Extraction

 Fine-tunes `Qwen/Qwen2.5-3B-Instruct` with QLoRA on **ADE Corpus V2** to extract drug / adverse-effect relations from clinical case-report sentences into a